MEMORY storage engine (formerly known as

 an uncommon feature for implementations of hash indexes.)

 Columns that are indexed can contain

-MEMORY table contents are stored in memory, which
+MEMORY table contents are stored in memory,

-is a property that
+which is a property that

-MEMORY tables share with
+MEMORY tables share

-MEMORY tables are not subject to storage
+MEMORY tables are not subject to

-conversion, whereas internal temporary tables are:
+storage conversion, whereas internal temporary tables are:

 If an internal temporary table becomes too large, the server automatically converts it to on-disk storage, as described in Section 8.4.4, “Internal Temporary Table Use in MySQL”.